hugo-sebastiao/hugo-sebastiao.github.io/index.md

 - automated experiments
 - device coordination and acquisition
 - research software that has grown complex or difficult to maintain

-I bring both software engineering and research context to these projects: integrating hardware, handling real-time constraints, building maintainable systems, and creating tools scientists can rely on.

 [Read more →](mds/AboutMe.html)